 Assumes current groundwater demand based on Dudek metered data from 2018.

-Assumes maximum groundwater extraction based on tested well yields from the Highland Center Well and the Park Well.

 Assumes maximum concurrent water demand from JCSD potable demand and Jacumba Valley Ranch.

 Historically, groundwater demand from the Jacumba Valley alluvial aquifer has been estimated to be up to 2,066 afy (Barrett 1996).
 A drastic reduction in groundwater production has occurred since agriculture irrigation ceased on Jacumba Valley Ranch.
 The current groundwater demand from the Jacumba Valley alluvial aquifer is estimated to be 131.5 afy (Table 3-1).
 An additional 112 acre-feet would be extracted during Project construction, resulting in a 1-year extraction of 243.5 acre-feet from the aquifer, assuming other groundwater users continue their current estimated extraction amounts.
 However, starting in spring 2019, groundwater extraction from the Jacumba Valley alluvial aquifer for JCSD potable use is expected to cease after the completion of a manganese water treatment system for fractured rock Wells #7 and #8.
 This will result in a reduction of water demand from the Jacumba Valley alluvial aquifer, taking into account water demand for Project construction.
 The total water demand from the Jacumba Valley alluvial aquifer during Project construction is expected to be 124 acre-feet, which includes the Project and ongoing use, minus JCSD potable demand.